Amateur radio call signs

+In the US, the Federal Communications Commission's authority to impose and collect fees is mandated by Congress.

+Effective April 19, 2022, a $35 application fee applies to new, renewal, rule waiver, and modification applications that request a new vanity call sign.

+Formation of an amateur radio call sign

 An amateur operator's call sign is composed of a prefix, a separating numeral and a suffix.

 The prefix can be composed of letters or numbers, the separating numeral is between 0 and 9, and a suffix is from one to four characters, usually letters.

 Examples of call signs and their constituent parts are as follows:

 Call signs begin with a one- two- or three-character prefix chosen from a range assigned by the ITU to the amateur's country of operation or other internationally recognized jurisdiction.
 This is not necessarily always the amateur's country of citizenship.
 An individual operator is assigned a unique call sign beginning with this prefix and then completed with a separating numeral and suffix.

 A unique international prefix

 Beginning at the left of the call sign block, the country chooses one, two or three characters from within the range assigned by the ITU, enough to distinguish its call signs from other jurisdictions.

 A "letter range" always first refers to the first letter of a block, meaning that in the letter range "AAA–ALZ", the "A" is the letter range-designator.

 Factors for a country to consider when choosing within its assigned range: